konfuzio-ai/konfuzio-sdk/docs/dvui/guides.md

 Currently this public view is not allowed to be indexed by search engines.

 If you need to programmatically generate public links, you can use the format `https://app.konfuzio.com/d/<id>/`.
-You can retrieve the ID of a Document from your Konfuzio dashboard or the API.
-Document IDs which don’t exist or are not public will return a 404 error.
+You can retrieve the id of a Document from your Konfuzio dashboard or the API.
+Document ids which don’t exist or are not public will return a 404 error.

 #### Embed a Konfuzio Document on another website